-RESETn: Clears latched faults that may have disabled the outputs when taken low for the reset pulse width, $t{RST}$ .
-Forces low-power shutdown (sleep) when held low for more than the RESET shutdown time, $t{RSD}$ .
+RESETn: Clears latched fault states that may have disabled the outputs when taken low for the reset pulse width, t{RST}.
+Forces low-power shutdown (sleep) when held low for more than the RESET shutdown time, t{RSD}.
 Battery voltage compliant terminal.